 - Endless attractions

-Thanks mostly to it’s warm weather, beautiful beaches, nature and attractions, people flock to Florida from around the United States, Canada, and countries around the world.
+New people move to Florida every day.
+They come from around the U.S., Canada, and countries around the world.

-People move to Florida every day, despite the many downsides of the state.
-Many new Florida residents learn that living in Florida wasn’t as idyllic as they might have imagined; the numbers of those “moving out” of Florida are about equal to inbound residents.
+When they get here, many new Florida residents learn that living in Florida isn’t the paradise they imagined.
+Florida’s tourism and PR departments doesn’t like to talk about this, but the numbers of those “moving out” of Florida are about equal to inbound residents.